paradite/model-benchmark-viz/README.md

 ### 🥇 GPT-4.1

-GPT-4.1 generated the best looking visualization:
+GPT-4.1 generated the best looking visualization, with clear labels on the bar chart and legend:

 ![GPT-4.1](output/gpt-4.1.png)